Daydreaming about your next big, family vacation? Grab one of these free vacation budget worksheet printables and make it a reality.

 That means if your savings goal is $1,700, then multiply that by 0.10, and add an extra $170 to your total as a buffer.

 Choose your vacation budget worksheet printable, and set a timer for an hour or so to actually fill it in.
 Just the act of writing down where you want to go and calculating a target savings goal number puts you in a great space to one day get there!
+In the meantime, you can check out how to plan a staycation, and family winter staycation ideas.

 Latest posts by Amanda L Grossman (see all)